 Getting the best range requires having the most “useful sensitivity” in a receiver.
 The combination of receiver, the matching cable and the antenna designed for specifically for it constitute a complete package that must work in harmony to achieve the most sensitivity possible.
-The Digital Field Marshall will give the most range, especially in cities or areas of “unwanted radio noise.”
+The Digital Field Marshall will give the most range of any Tracking Receiver in the World.
+Nothing goes farther than the Field Marshall, especially in cities or areas of “unwanted radio noise.”
+With better than -154dBm sensitivity, the Field Marshall can discern the weakest signals.

-Tuning with the new tune knob is broad and is protected from accidental contact so it’s not easily bumped off your tune setting when getting in and out of the vehicle.
+Tuning with the enhanced tune knob is broad and is protected from accidental contact so it’s not easily bumped off your tune setting when getting in and out of the vehicle.

-Using newest generation electronic components and creative packaging allows us to fit a lot into a small space.
+Using newest generation electronic components, a collapsible yagi and creative packaging allows us to fit a lot into a small space.

-And, our committment to using aluminum alloys which have the maximum strength to weight ratios makes this receiver as light and strong as technically possible.
+And, our commitment to using aluminum alloys which have the maximum strength to weight ratios makes this receiver as light and strong as technically possible.

 OPTION TO USE VEHICLE TO POWER RECEIVER